 With many countries closing down bars and restaurants upon the coronavirus outbreak, the industry saw a change in search ad impressions and CVR.
 Similarly to bars, restaurants saw a significant drop in ad impressions (18%) and CVR (59%).

 What is a good conversion rate for PPC?

-What is ROI in Google AdWords?
+What is ROI in Google Ads?

 Which is better - SEO or PPC?

-On one hand, SEO takes time to show results, while PPC ads offer instant results.
+How do you decide on whether to opt for PPC or SEO services?
+Look at the pros and cons of each of them.
+SEO takes time to show results, while PPC ads offer instant results.
 On the other hand, if you’re familiar with the best SEO practices and implementation techniques, this marketing strategy can be quite affordable as opposed to PPC advertising which depends on your budget.